 - Your power company compensates you with a certain amount of money per kWh of electricity you supplied.

-- If your compensation/payment amounts to more than your usual electric bill, you will receive no electric bill.
+- If your compensation/payment amounts to more than your usual electric bill, you will receive no electric bill, and you may be paid for the surplus amount.

 A simplified example: If your power company pays you as much for your electricity supply as they charge you for their electricity, then you would eliminate your electric bill if your generator produced as much electricity as you obtained from the power company.
 This is done in some areas.